 How does the new HubSpot Marketing Contacts pricing model work?

 Marketing Contacts is available to new customers in all paid tiers of Marketing Hub from 21st October 2020.
-(If you are an existing customer of Marketing Hub Starter, Professional or Enterprise, you will be able to switch your subscription to include this, if you choose to.)
+(If you are an existing customer of Marketing Hub Starter, Professional or Enterprise, you'll be able to switch your subscription to include this, if you choose to.)

-You'll only pay for contacts in the CRM that you are marketing to, i.e. you are sending them marketing emails and targeting ads to them.
+You'll only pay for contacts in the CRM that you're marketing to, i.e. you're sending them marketing emails and targeting ads to them.